and the Baptism of the Spirit

 Paul is that the Holy Spirit fills every soul who is justified by

-faith, and fills that soul immediately upon his justification:
+faith in the doing and dying of Christ, and fills that soul immediately upon his justification:

 justified by faith, we have peace with God through our Lord Jesus